PSBP-Library/psbp-library.github.io/index.md

 [success] ...
 ```

-The only difference with the active version is the usage of a different dependency injection by `import`.
+The only difference with the active version is the usage of a different injection by `import`.

-## Running reactive `fibonacci` (with an effectful producer and consumer)
+## Running `reactive` `fibonacci` (with an effectful producer and consumer)

 ```scala
 package examples.implementation.reactive.program.effectful